cBioPortal/datahub/crdc/gdc/breast_cptac_gdc/README.md

 - `RACE` and `ETHNICITY` are capitalized.
 - `AGE` is clipped from 18 to 89.
 - `"not reported"` values are replaced with blanks.
+- If a clinical field is missing for the entire study, the column is removed from the data file.

 ## CNA data